pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 categories: python pandas
 ---

-In this post I'm doing some simple data analytics of python job data using Python Pandas.
+In this post I'm doing some simple data analytics of job market for python programmes.
+I will be using [Python Pandas](http://pandas.pydata.org/)

-My (rather small) dataset comes from reed.co.uk - which is UK job posting.
-I wrote simple scrapy script that crawls reed.co.uk python job section, and parses all ads it finds.
+My dataset comes from [reed.co.uk](http://www.reed.co.uk/jobs?keywords=python) - UK job board.
+I created Scrapy script that crawls reed.co.uk python job section, and parses all ads it finds.
+While crawling I set high download delay of 2 seconds, low number of max concurrent requests per domain and added descriptive user agent header linking back to my blog.
+If you are interested in source code for spider let me know.

 I've chosen this specific job board because in contrast with other sites of this type it displays interesting information about each post.

-Aside from usual rather uninteresting marketing blah blah of job description it shows interesting information about each position - salary range, number of applications, and also date posted.

-I was curious if one can find some patterns in all this and thought it's a good way to learn some Python Pandas functions.
+Aside from boring marketing speech describing how exciting each position is, reed shows more interesting facts about each position such as salary range and number of applications.
+I was curious if one can find some patterns in all this, also analyzing this data is good way to learn/demonstrate some Python Pandas functions.

-Our data can be downloaded [here](http://sport.pl), let's feed it to Panda.
+My data is stored in .csv file that has 615 records, all job ads found when searching for Python, you can [download it here](https://docs.google.com/uc?id=0B6myg3n6dqcVblo5MzBzZjQ3TEk&export=download)

+Let's feed our data to Pandas.

 {% highlight python %}